Tumixs/alx-low_level_programming/0x02-functions_nested_loops/README.md

 [3. islower](./3-islower.c) | Checks for lowercase characters.
 [4. isalpha](./4-isalpha.c) | checks for alphabetic character.
 [5. sign](./5-sign.c) | prints the sign of a number.
+[6.
+There is no such thing as absolute value in this world.
+You can only estimate what a thing is worth to you](./6-abs.c) | computes the absolute value of an integer.

 ### Resources